MicrosoftDocs/cpp-docs/docs/code-quality/how-to-specify-additional-code-information-by-using-analysis-assume.md

 }
 ```

-Note that `_Analysis_assume_` should be used as a last resort, we should first try to make the contracts of the functions more precise.
+`_Analysis_assume_` should be used as a last resort, we should first try to make the contracts of the functions more precise.
 In this case we could improve the contract of `FreeAndNull` instead of using `_Analysis_assume_`:

 ```cpp
 #include <windows.h>